 Keyboard layout The Keyboard layout screen allows you to specify the type of keyboard to be used by the installed system.
-(See "F3 Keymap" on page 63 to change the layout of the keyboard ubiquity uses during installation.)
+(See "F3 Keymap" on page 68 to change the layout of the keyboard ubiquity uses during installation.)
 Select the country you are in or the language you will be using with the installed system from the list box on the left.
 Then select the type of keyboard you will be using from the list box on the right.
 Click the empty text box near the bottom of the window and enter some characters to test your selection.
 Click Forward.
-The installer displays the Setting up the partitioner window while it gets ready for the next step.
+The installer briefly displays the Starting Up the Partitioner window while it gets ready for the next step.

-Prepare disk space The Prepare disk space screen controls how ubiquity partitions the hard disk.
-See page 31 for a discussion of some of the issues involved in partitioning a hard disk.
+Prepare disk space

+The Prepare disk space screen controls how ubiquity partitions the hard disk.
+See page 36 for a discussion of the issues involved in partitioning a hard disk.